hackworth/SPVoice/README.md

 About
 -----

 SPVoice was born out of my need for a generic API for voice commands.
 You can use it directly as a Ruby object or as an HTTP based JSON API.
 SPVoice uses lightly modified SiriProxy plugins, and is, itself, heavily modified SiriProxy code.
+Using (Siri-API)[/Hackworth/Siri-API] you can run SPVoice plugins using Siri, for example, opening Siri and saying <code>Yahoo watch game of thrones season 4 episode 3</code>

 Set-up Instructions
 -------------------